-Practically speaking, a digital twin can exist in different forms with a mixture of features.
-Companies are willing to include familiar technologies such as existing 3-D modeling, simulation, and asset-tracking technologies to model business processes.
-The result is typically better monitoring, tracking, and maintaining throughput.
-But there is more to digital twins than meets the eye.
-Here is the list of features that distinguishes real digital supply chain twins from other digital models:
+In practical terms, digital twins can take various forms with a blend of features.
+Companies often incorporate familiar technologies like existing 3-D modeling, simulation, and asset-tracking to model business processes, resulting in improved monitoring, tracking, and throughput maintenance.
+However, digital twins offer much more than meets the eye.
+Here are the distinctive features that set real digital supply chain twins apart from other digital models:

-- It is connected to an object, updating itself in response to the system fluctuations
+- They remain connected to their corresponding objects, updating themselves in response to system fluctuations.

-- A digital twin provides the value of visual inspection, analyzed content, and predicted context changes
+- Digital twins provide the value of visual inspection, analyzed content, and predicted context changes.

 Supply Chain Visibility

-Digital twins contribute to the visibility of parts, components, and products in transit to be tracked for the sake of supply chain strengthening, securing, and making critical supply data available for all the stakeholders.
+Digital twins play a crucial role in enhancing supply chain visibility by enabling the tracking of parts, components, and products in transit.
+This contributes to supply chain strengthening, security, and the availability of critical supply data for all stakeholders.

-Supply Chain Visibility (SCV) is about data management which enables you with the ability to prevent inventory shortages, delivery delays, and other supply chain disruptions.
-If you imagine tracking the spare parts traveling from China to a US plant, you can see a diverse number of digital tools to manage the delivery (fleet tracking systems, inside company communications, CRM for customer management).
-These components contribute to supply chain visibility and are components of a broader ERP (Enterprise Resource Planning) system.
+Supply Chain Visibility (SCV) revolves around effective data management, empowering companies to prevent inventory shortages, delivery delays, and other disruptions.
+Consider the scenario of tracking spare parts from China to a US plant, where a diverse array of digital tools, such as fleet tracking systems, internal communications, and CRM for customer management, all contribute to supply chain visibility within a broader ERP system.

 The most common mistake that logistics companies make is that they overestimate their capabilities.
 For command centers, this usually means using API solutions that are more complex than needed.
 As a result, you face higher expenses for staff training and potentially more errors.